Portugal president throws politics into disarray

 "We are in a situation which demands that the political parties leave their comfort zone," said Marina Costa Lobo, a political scientist at the University of Lisbon.

-It was hard to predict how political leaders would cope with the president's challenge until they held internal party meetings and consultations with the president, which started on Thursday.
+It was hard to predict how political leaders would cope with the president's challenge until they held internal party meetings and consultations with the president.

-Cavaco Silva was Portugal's longest-serving elected prime minister from 1985 to 1995 for the ruling centre-right Social Democrats and is seen by analysts as valuing political stability above all else.
+Cavaco Silva was Portugal's longest serving elected prime minister from 1985 to 1995 for the ruling center-right Social Democrats and is seen by analysts as valuing political stability above all else.
 He has often said he does not want to use "the atomic bomb," referring to snap elections.

 Under Portugal's constitution, the president has the power to dissolve parliament and call elections.